-The workbooks and Instructor’s Manual provide all the information on how to successfully deliver CodeBreakers® programme and therefore requires very little staff training.
+If you wish to buy just the licence and print workbooks, an Instructor’s Manual is provided with all the information on how to successfully deliver the CodeBreakers® programme and therefore requires very little staff training.
 The additional Lesson Plan can also provide prompts for ‘tutors’ and a structured method to record each task.

 The FREE Instructor’s Manual discusses the principles of the programme and how to successfully deliver the multi-sensory programme for each task in the workbook.